NREC-MD Frequently Asked Questions

 Further details on Substantial Modifications can be found here.

-Please note that all documents must be provided as readable non-scanned pdf documents to ensure accessibility.
 All applications should be sent as a zipped folder to devices@nrec.ie.

 The National Office, in consultation with the NRECs and external stakeholders, have developed a national template for Sponsors to demonstrate compliance with all applicable data protection legislation, including national legislation.
 The template aims to assist Sponsors with informing the respective NRECs of data protection compliance and associated ethical considerations.